 Check the number of ports opened – nmap -Ss 192.168.1.0/24

 Find the operating systems being used in the same network – nmap -O 192.168.1.0/24

 You can even check the ACK bit during the TCP handshake authentication – nmap -sA 192.168.1.0/24

-What is more interesting is the ZeNmap tool where you can scan network using GUI.
-At this level, parameters are defined like Paranoid, Sneaky, Polite, Normal, Aggressive and Insane.
+What is more interesting is the ZeNmap tool where you can scan the network using GUI.
+At this level, parameters are defined as Paranoid, Sneaky, Polite, Normal, Aggressive and Insane.

-ZeNmap can also be used for firewall evasion techniques, source address and port spoofing, setting flag values on both IP and transport level.
+ZeNmap can also be used for firewall evasion techniques, source address and port spoofing, setting flag values on both IP and transport levels.
 Results are also shown through a Map.